zzhang82/web422/notes/angular-forms-intro.md

 >
 > ([https://angular.io/guide/template-syntax#two-way-binding---](https://angular.io/guide/template-syntax#two-way-binding---))

-Since we're working with "Forms" Angular actually provides a very handy **NgModel** Directive that we can bind to, to update our model!
+Since we're working with "Forms", Angular actually provides a very handy **NgModel** Directive that we can bind to, so that we can update our data model!

 So, every time we have a form element that we wish to "bind" to our Component data, we can use the syntax: